pillingworthz/jessillingworthmusic/content/_index.md

 ## Latest News

++ New single "Nice Girl" out on all digital platforms on Friday 15th October 2021.
-+ Oct 2021 - Recording at [Cube Recording](https://cuberecording.com/).
++ Oct/Nov 2021 - Recording at [Cube Recording](https://cuberecording.com/).
 New single out soon!